-To increase uptake of flu vaccines and maintain a healthy workforce during the 2016-17 flu season, the BDT worked with the Office of Labor Relations to experimentally evaluate the effects of sending a set of behaviorally-informed emails to 400,000+ city workers encouraging them to protect themselves and others from the flu.
+To increase uptake of flu vaccines and maintain a healthy workforce during the 2016-17 flu season, the BDT worked with the Office of Labor Relations to experimentally evaluate the effects of sending a set of behaviorally informed emails to more than 400,000 city workers, encouraging them to protect themselves and others from the flu.
 The initiative resulted in a 10% increase in the number of flu vaccines that were administered at work-site locations.

 Human Resources Administration — Increasing Timely SNAP Recertification Rates

-At their annual recertification, approximately half of SNAP clients fail to complete one of the required steps.
-Many of these clients come back within just a few months to reapply—creating a processing burden on the city, while often losing a month or more of SNAP benefits for themselves and their families.
+At their annual recertification, approximately half of Supplemental Nutrition Assistance Program (SNAP) clients fail to complete one of the required steps.
+Many of these clients reapply within a few months—but they may have lost a month or more of SNAP benefits for themselves and their families.
+Reapplying as a new client also creates a processing burden on the city.
 To help improve recertification rates and reduce “churn,” the BDT redesigned three notifications used to inform clients about required next steps.
-The notifications reduced the rate of failure to submit by 5.5%, and led to an increase in form submission during the first 45 days of the recertification period by 12.9%.
+The notifications reduced the rate of failure to submit by 5.5% and led to an increase in form submission during the first 45 days of the recertification period by 12.9%.

 Students in low-income districts are less likely than their peers in higher income districts to take the Gifted and Talented (G&T) admissions test.
 As a result, fewer low-income students test into and attend G&T programs.
 Using learnings from behavioral science, the BDT redesigned emails and postcards to encourage preschool parents to sign their students up for the test.
 These efforts led to an increase in test registration by 6.5% in a randomized controlled trial with over 60,000 preschool parents.